-•

 Signed, sealed and delivered in the presence of:

-WITNESS: MORTGAGOR:

-NAME Mark Gelvan
+WITNESS: MORTGAGOR: NAME Mark Gelvan

-WITNESS: MORTGAGOR:

-NAME

 STATE OF NEW JERSEY COUNTY OF MORRIS SS:

-and in the County aforesaid to take acknow fore me, an officer duly authorized in the State aforesaid vledgments, the foregoing instrument was acknowledged, the of

-aa sidentificati , who is personally known to me or who has produced on.
+I HEREBY CERTIFY that on this day, before me, an officer duly authorized in the State aforesaid and in the County aforesaid to take acknowledgments, the foregoing instrument was acknowledged before me by , the of a , who is personally known to me or who has produced as identification.

-WITNESS my hand and official se, 2020. eal in the County and State last aforesaid this day of
+WITNESS my hand and official seal in the County and State last aforesaid this day of , 2020.

 Notary Public

-My Commission Expires: Typed, printed or stamped name of Notary Public
+Typed, printed or stamped name of Notary Public

+My Commission Expires: